tz-earl/optimizely-to-drupal-8/README.md

 Fixed: Issue 2847940: by nehakhadke: Remove @file tag docblock from all the .php files<br />
 Fixed: Issue 2856506: by Znak: Deprecated methods and functions<br />
 Fixed: Clean up code to Drupal coding standards<br />

+Tested for Drupal 8.3.3 and PHP 7.1.
+No code changes needed.<br />